tensorflow/tfjs/CONTRIBUTING_MISSING_OP.md

     The kernel file should have the following elements:
     1. License information.
     2. The kernel implementation, and export it.
     3. Export a `kernelConfig`.

 2. Register the kernel in `register_all_kernels.ts` in the corresponding backend.

 3. Remove the op from test exclusion list in the corresponding backend.
+For wasm backend, add the test to the inclusion list.

 ### Step 3.
 Add the op to Converter’s executor.
 1. Add op mapping in the op list ts file, use your best judgement to assign an op category: `tfjs-converter/src/operations/op_list/{corresponding_op_category}.ts`.
 Use